 • Genium X3 IP68: even more water-resistant - protection class IP68 (water and corrosion-resistant) and now protection against water jets

-• Genium IP67: improved weatherproofing thanks to IP67, the Genium can now come into contact with splashed water without damage
+• Genium IP67: improved weatherproofing thanks to IP67, the Genium can now come into contact with splashed "fresh" water without damage

 • Enhanced Stumble Recovery: sampling input from the knee sensor array to identify interruption in the gait cycle to provide instant yielding resistance